eswlab/orphan-prediction/evidence_based_pipeline/README.md

 This repository contains the evidence-based, Direct Inference pipeline for transcript assembly.
 The whole pipeline is fully automated and the user only needs to provide a list of NCBI-SRA Run Accessions.
 The pipeline directly infers genes from transcript evidence.
-(Neither ab initio preditions nor homology are incorporated.)
+(Neither ab initio predictions nor homology information are incorporated.)
 The pipeline steps are:

 1. Download raw RNA-Seq data from NCBI-SRA